Moraea aristata: A new home on Rondebosch Common

 This August and September around a third of the corms flowered over a period of three weeks.
 Potential pollination was observed by an unidentified monkey beetle (Hopliini: Scarabaeidae).
-A major hurdle was shown to have been overcome when plants were observed in early October forming seed pods – a sign of successful reproduction!
+A major hurdle was shown to have been overcome when plants were observed in early October forming seed pods – a sign of successful reproduction.

 Moraea aristata will have been considered successfully established if it persists for three successive generations without human interference.
-Much work still needs to be done in the coming season to secure successful establishment.
+Much work still needs to be done in the coming season to secure a successful establishment.

 Thanks to partners: Kirstenbosch Threatened Species Programme, SANBI; Nature Conservation Department, City of Cape Town.